allenakinkunle/allenakinkunle.github.io/_posts/2016-07-14-exploratory-analysis-police-shooting.md

 The complete source code for this post is available on [Github](https://github.com/allenakinkunle/washington-post-data-analysis){:target="_blank"}.

 ## Data Preparation
-The first thing we need to do is read the data into R as a data frame from where it is hosted on Github.
+The first thing we need to do is read the data into R as a dataframe from where it is hosted on Github.
 {% highlight r %}
 shooting_data <- read.csv("https://raw.githubusercontent.com/washingtonpost/data-police-shootings/master/fatal-police-shootings-data.csv")
 {% endhighlight %}